AbdirisakKhabir/Node-SQL-Advanced/README.md

 | North Blue School  | Mohamed Ali | Hamdi Jama  | English   | English     |
 | Gabi School        | Sarah Yusuf | Fowzi Ahmed | Biology   | Math        |

+First i will create SchoolID to become a Primary Key on Table, Secondly i will Break the student columns  and Class Columns to make only Single Column named StudentName and the Single Column Named Clasess.

 ## Task 3: Stretch Problems